icsergoltd/home-grown-tomatoes/src/content/blog/why-are-my-tomato-leaves-turning-yellow.md

 **Is the yellowing limited and slow, or spreading fast?**

 If it is only a few old leaves at the bottom, your plant may be fine.
 If the yellowing is spreading upward, comes with spots, wilting, curling, sticky residue, or stunted growth, then it is time to investigate.

+Think of yellow leaves as a message, not a disaster.

 ---